A Survey of Deep Active Learning: Deep Active Learning

 In addition to the corresponding query strategy, some researchers have also considered the impact of batch query size on query performance.
 For example, \cite{BatchBALD2019, Zhdanov2019Diverseminibatch, Ash2019DeepBatchActive, Pinsler2019Bayesian} focus primarily on the optimization of query strategies in smaller batches, while \cite{Chitta2019Training} recommended expanding the query scale of AL for large-scale sampling (10k or 500k samples at a time).
 Moreover, by integrating hundreds of models and reusing intermediate checkpoints, the distributed searching of training data on large-scale labeled datasets can be efficiently realized with a small computational cost. \cite{Chitta2019Training} also proved that the performance of using the entire dataset for training is not the upper limit of performance, as well as that AL based on subsets specifically may yield better performance.

+Furthermore, the attributes of the dataset itself also have an important impact on the performance of DeepAL.
+With this in mind, GA (Gradient Analysis) \cite{Vodrahalli2018Are} assesses the relative importance of image data in common datasets and proposes a general data analysis tool design to facilitate a better understanding of the diversity of training examples in the dataset.
+GA \cite{Vodrahalli2018Are} finds that not all datasets can be trained on a small sub-sample set because the relative difference of sample importance in some datasets is almost negligible; therefore, it is not advisable to blindly use smaller sub-datasets in the AL context.
+In addition, \cite{DBLP:conf/cvpr/BeluchGNK18} finds that compared with the Bayesian deep learning approach (Monte-Carlo dropout \cite{DBLP:conf/icml/GalIG17}) and density-based \cite{Sener2017geometric} methods, ensemble-based AL can effectively offset the imbalance of categories in the dataset during the acquisition process, resulting in more calibration prediction uncertainty, and thus better performance.

-Density-based methods primarily consider the selection of core subsets from the perspective of data distribution.
+In general, density-based methods primarily consider the selection of core subsets from the perspective of data distribution.
 There are relatively few related research methods, which suggests a new possible direction for sample querying.